-- The psychology department’s Advanced Research Colloquium allows students to present the results of their research efforts across the academic year, celebrating and marking an important step in their development as scholars.
-Some of the work presented at the colloquium finds its way into professional conferences as well as academic journals.
+- Students have the opportunity to present the results of their research efforts at the College's Academic Conference, celebrating and marking an important step in their development as scholars.
+Some of the work presented at the conference finds its way into professional conferences as well as academic journals.

 - The psychology department, in cooperation with the biology department and other departments at the College, offers a rich array of courses in neuroscience, offering students opportunity for concentrated study in this important area of interdisciplinary inquiry.